see all...Viewing 3 out of 5 projects

 I was raised in NYC, but after almost two decades of living in North Florida I consider myself an Alachua County resident (ACR) and Southern Yankee.
 I have two degrees, a B.A. and M.A. from University of Florida.
-Although, my academic training is in social history, one life goal is another graduate degree, a PhD focused on issues of urban design/planning/community development.
+Although, my academic training is in social history one life goal is another graduate degree.
+A PhD focused on the expanded field of urban design/planning/community building.

-When not working, I volunteer on local government advisory boards; serving as both chair of the CRA's Eastside Redevelopment Advisory Board, member of Environmental Protection Advisory Committee and past chair/member of the Alachua County Recreation and Open Spaces Advisory Board.
+When not working, I volunteer on local government advisory boards; serving as past Chair for both the CRA's Eastside Redevelopment Advisory Board and Alachua County Recreation and Open Spaces Advisory Board.
+Also past member of the county Environmental Protection Advisory Committee.

-The initial inspiration for my interest in all things architectural and urban, was developed through friendships, with students in UF's College of Design, Construction and Planning.
-This interest has been further developed through my involvement with Archinect, first as member and then contributor/editor.
-In these roles I have contributed original content with weekly Editor's Picks, interviews/features and encouraged other's writing in occasional Op-Ed series.
-Through all these efforts I seek to contribute to the larger architectural-urban discussion.
+The initial inspiration for my interest in all things architectural and urban, was developed through college friendships, with students in UF's College of Design, Construction and Planning.
+This interest has been further developed through my involvement with Archinect, first as lurker, then member and later contributor/editor.
+In these roles I have provided content; with weekly Editor's Picks, interviews/feature and occasional Op-Ed.
+Or encouraging/facilitating other's contributions.
+Through all these efforts I seek to participate in the larger architectural-urban discussion.

 An ex-liberal arts student now in the healthcare/information technology field, I am a friend of architects and lover of design.
 My "professional" interests include: sustainability/ecology, teaching, learning, urban(isms), reclamation, religion(s) and technology.